 - to extend your lease

-If you work with other leaseholders, together you may have extra rights, such as the right to:
+In cooperation with other leaseholders, you may have extra rights to:

 - buy the freehold